wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab3.md

 <iframe width="1024" height="576" src="https://youtube.com/embed/J7vWAftcGn8?rel=0" title="Exercise 2.1 Execute Stock Reports" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Objective**
+- Create a new AAR Agent Activity Realtime Report

 **Instructions**
-- Create a new AAR Agent Activity Realtime Report

 1. Create a new visualization in Analyzer as an `Agent Activity Record`
 2. Set this report as a Realtime Report with a Snapshot refresh rate of 3 seconds
 3. Follow the video guide to add the reporting element columns
 > * [Add New Column Data](https://www.youtube.com/embed/J7vWAftcGn8?start=88)
 4. Once done, `Save` the new report as `3.2_AAR_AgentState`
 5. `Review` the report by doing a preview and if all is good, this exercise is complete
+NOTE: You probably see telephony channel type unless you have created other channel type agents as well.
-6. Move to the next and last exercise
+7. Move to the next and last exercise

 # Exercise 3.3 - Create Chat Reports with Interval